Shaoshuai2019/shaoshuai.github.io/_publications/Paper1.md

 ---
-hhhh
-#title: "Refereed Publications (in the reversed chronological order)"
+title: 'Refereed Publications (in the reversed chronological order)'
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
 #excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'